wikimedia/mediawiki-libs-ObjectFactory/README.md

 If any extra arguments are passed in the options to getObjectFromSpec() or createObject(), these are prepended before the 'services' and 'args'.
+These are passed using the `extraArgs` key, and any Closure instances that are included this way are never expanded, regardless of whether the main argument list is expanded.

     'calls' => array